Govardhan-DevOps/assessment-devops/README.md

 # 2. install-ssh-keys.yml - This file is used to install the SSH keys into remote machine
 ansible-playbook copy.yml -i hosts install-ssh-keys.yml

+# For LDAP assessment:-

+Roles & Inventories have been created.
+# 3. We have created the roles for the LDAP one and from there we are invoking the yml and variables.

+# For Update group name in files we have created below YML.

+# group-add.yml